Hampus83/Hampus83/README.md

 - 👋 Hi, I’m @Hampus83
 - 👀 I’m interested in ... learning about frontend developing
 - 🌱 I’m currently learning ...
-HTML & CSS
+JavaScript
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... jhmacgyver@gmail.com